waynegm/WMPlugin-Docs/content/en/docs/Plugins/WMTools/index.md

 categories: ["docs"]
 tags: ["WMTools", "convex-hull", "polyline", "data-extent-horizon"]
 ---
+{{% refs %}}

-This plugin provides various tools to enhance the open source seismic interpretation platform [opendtect] Version 6.4.0 or later.
+This plugin provides various tools to enhance the open source seismic interpretation platform [OpendTect] Version 6.4.0 or later.

 ## Convex Hull Polygon
 ### Description
 Generate a convex hull polygon covering either the extent of 2D/3D seismic coverage or 2D/3D horizon interpretation.
 The user has full control over the 2D and 3D data included.
-The polygon can be used as is or after editing as a clipping polygon in the  [grid2d-3d]  plugin.
+The polygon can be used as is or after editing as a clipping polygon in the  [Grid 2D-3D Horizon]({{< relref "Grid2D-3D" >}})  plugin.
 To edit the polygon in the 3D scene a 3D horizon of suitable extent must be displayed eg such as a DataExtentHorizon.

 The tool is accessed from the Tools submenu of the Polygon tree context menu.